harins1122/TicketService/README.md

 # walmart-homework

 # Assumptions
-All the assumptions have been added to the "Assumptions" file
+All the assumptions have been added to the "Assumptions" file included in this project

 TicketService implementation is not thread safe or transactional.